-In grades 2-8, student grades will be posted on PlusPortals at least twice a month.
+In grades 3-8, student grades will be posted on PlusPortals frequently.
 The purpose is to communicate ongoing progress of the students.
+PreK and Kinder have their own form of communication of grades.

 Phone calls or e-mails by parents or by students to teachers about homework are not to be made, nor is it permitted to come back after school, or before school, for forgotten work and/or books.